Note

 Learning objectives and take home messages#

-This notebook introduces a dataset and can be seen as a baseline for the later notebook on survival analysis.
+This notebook introduces a dataset, and the finite-horizon approach to a time-to-event question - both used as a baseline for the later notebook on survival analysis.

 It can be skipped unless you have a particular interest in this type of datasets.